Orientations without forbidden patterns on three vertices: Graph properties and small forbidden orientations

-\begin{proposition} A graph is bipartite if and only if it admits an $\{T_3,\overrightarrow{C_3}, B_3\}$-free orientation. \end{proposition}
+\begin{proposition} A graph is bipartite if and only if it admits an $\{B_3, T_3, \overrightarrow{C_3}\}$-free orientation. \end{proposition}

-In \cite{skrienJGT6}, Skrien shows that a graph is a proper circular arc graph if and only if it is a $\{B_1,B_2\}$-graph.
-A proper cicular-arc graph is a graph that admits an intersection model where no arc is contained in another.
-A family of sets $\mathcal{A}$ is said to have the Helly property, if for any subfamily $\mathcal{B} \subseteq \mathcal{A}$ such that any two sets $A,B \in \mathcal{B}$, $A \cap B \ne \varnothing$, then the intersection of all sets in $\mathcal{B}$ is non-empty.
+In \cite{skrienJGT6}, Skrien shows that a graph is a proper circular arc graph if and only if it admits a $\{B_1,B_2\}$-free orientaion.
+A proper circular-arc graph is a graph that admits an intersection model where no arc is contained in another.
+A family of sets $\mathcal{A}$ is said to have the Helly property, if for any subfamily $\mathcal{B} \subseteq \mathcal{A}$ such that for any two sets $A,B \in \mathcal{B}$, $A \cap B \ne \varnothing$, then the intersection of all sets in $\mathcal{B}$ is non-empty.
 A (proper) Helly cicular-arc graph is a graph that admits an intersection model that satisfies the Helly property (and no arc is contained in another).
 We extend Skrien's result to proper Helly circular-arc graphs.

-\begin{proposition} A graph $G$ admits a $\{B_1, B_2, \overrightarrow{C_3}\}$-free orientation if and only if $G$ is a proper Helly circular-arc graph. \end{proposition} \begin{proof} Let $G$ be a graph that admits a $\{B_1,B_2, \overrightarrow{C_3}\}$-free orientation.
+\begin{proposition} A graph $G$ admits a $\{B_1, B_2, \overrightarrow{C_3}\}$-free orientation if and only if $G$ is a proper Helly circular-arc graph. \end{proposition}

+\begin{proof} Let $G$ be a graph that admits a $\{B_1,B_2, \overrightarrow{C_3}\}$-free orientation.
 By line two of Table~\ref{Tab:skrien}, we know that $G$ must be a proper circular-arc graph.
-Corollary 5 in \cite{linDAM2013} shows that a proper circular-arc graph is a proper Helly circular-arc graph if it contains neither the Hajos graph nor a $4$-wheel as an induced subgraph.
+Corollary 5 in \cite{linDAM2013}, shows that a proper circular-arc graph is a proper Helly circular-arc graph if it contains neither the Hajos graph nor a $4$-wheel as an induced subgraph.
 It is not hard to notice that neither of those graphs admit a $\{B_1, B_2,\overrightarrow{C_3}\}$-free orientation.
 Thus, since $G$ is a proper circular-arc graph, $G$ must be a proper Helly circular-arc graph.